 The drug development process is a costly affair, both in terms of the invested time and money.
 Developing even a single component can take the collective effort of hundreds of researchers.
 One of the most interesting applications of modern AI is in drug discovery.
 Researchers expect that state-of-the-art AI algorithms can be used to speed up this whole procedure.
 Cell counting, for example, is an active field of research in biology.
 Visual AI systems and Computer Vision can help perform it in seconds with unimaginable accuracy.

 Creating a good dataset is costly (good being the keyword here).
 Large organizations like Facebook or Google spend millions, if not billions, on creating and collecting the data.
 It is expected that we will see an increase in the data synthesis methodologies to battle the adversity caused by the data-hungry models.
 Current methodologies including most of the neural network and deep learning-based techniques are super data-hungry, i.e they need an enormous amount of data to work accurately.

-Using less data-efficient models result in costing more money.
+Using less data-efficient models results in costing more money.
 Most of the small or medium-scale businesses cannot afford to allocate that much monetary resource behind the data only.
-So it’s important we have less data-hungry techniques.
+So it’s important we have fewer data-hungry techniques.